 - Validate their feelings.
 Try to acknowledge how difficult this must be to talk about

 - Be careful about discouraging self-harm or telling them they need to stop.
 This can add to the guilt and negative feelings they might already be feeling.
 Do not assume they want to stop, as the self-harm is often meeting an emotional need.

-- It’s important not to label or dismiss self-harm as “attention seeking”.
-Your conversation with them could be their first step of a very difficult journey to recovery
+- It’s important not to label or dismiss self-harm as 'attention seeking'.
+Your conversation with them could be their first step of a journey to recovery.

 - Respond calmly and clearly identify next steps.
-Do not make unrealistic promises about confidentiality.
-Acknowledge how difficult this conversation must have been and follow up with your next steps promptly, including informing the Safeguarding Team so that relevant support and guidance can be given
+Acknowledge how difficult this conversation must have been and follow up with your next steps promptly, including informing the safeguarding team so that relevant support and guidance can be given.

 - Explore their methods of self-harm.
 How do they do it and what do they use?
 Do they have access to these methods on the trip?
-If they do, we advise you to remove any items or medication that can be used to cause self-harm
+If they do, remove any items or medication that can be used to cause self-harm.

 - Consider how their emotional state has been on the trip.
 Have you noticed any differences?

-- Talk to them about coping mechanisms, what helps her when she is feeling low?
-Is there someone she can talk to when she feels like self-harming?
-Is there something she can do which distracts her?
+- Talk to them about coping mechanisms.
+What helps them when they're is feeling low?
+Is there someone they can talk to when she feels like self-harming?
+Is there something they can do which distracts her?

 - Think about the impact on the other members, what could they be exposed to?
 Do they need any support?
 Could this be triggering for anyone else?